Zakinahimi/PathOfValor/PathOfValor/README.md

 # Accessing Source Code
-    To access the source code go to the folder "The Midnight Labyrinth" => "Assets" => "SRC"
+    To access the source code go to the folder "PathOfValor" => "Assets" => "SRC"

-Congratulations, you are ready to play THE MIDNIGHT LABYRINTH
+Congratulations, you are ready to play PATHOFVALOR